triSYCL/sycl/sycl/doc/GettingStartedIPblocksDeisgn.md

 ## Environnement Setup

-The requirements for environment setup is that there is a vitis_hls in the PATH and the librairies shipped with Vitis are in the LD_LIBRARY_PATH. if you already have a setup for this you can use it.
+The requirements for environment setup is that there is a vitis_hls in the PATH and the libraries shipped with Vitis are in the LD_LIBRARY_PATH. if you already have a setup for this you can use it.

 Otherwise you will need to make a setup.sh script like this: